 If using a Gas Grill:

-Preheat grill gas grill to medium-high.
+Preheat the gas grill to medium-high.
 Check by the hand method.
 Hold your hand three inches above the grate.
 If you can hold it there for only two to three seconds before it becomes so uncomfortable you have to move it, your temperature is right.
 Turn one of the burners to low.

 If using Charcoal, set up a two-level fire.
 When grill is at medium-high heat, check by the hand method.
 Hold your hand three inches above the grate.
 If you can hold it there for only two to three seconds before it becomes so uncomfortable you have to move it, your temperature is right.